A great rental in a prime location

-Very well presented home in a prime location.
-With 2 double bedrooms, combined lounge and dining, separate laundry with a fully fenced yard, a perfect starter.
+Very well presented home consisting of 2 double bedrooms, combined lounge and dining, separate laundry with a fully fenced yard, a perfect investment.

 Come to the open homes and make an offer.

 Henderson is part of West Auckland's Waitakere City, which is renowned for its lush bush, stunning coastline, market gardens and wineries.

 In the early 1800's Europeans arrived in Waitakere region and began felling the Kauri trees that covered the ranges, from this settlements began and on the west coast of Waitakere timber milling became a thriving industry.

 Waitakere City is now the 5th largest city in New Zealand and the population of over 180,000 (May 2005) includes Croatians, Dalmatians, Dutch, Asian, Indian and Polynesians, many who's families go back to the early settlers.
 This diversity is seen in the cultural events, businesses, restaurants, arts and crafts and lifestyles which the city is known for.
 The city area is broken into 1/3 urban, 1/3 rural and 1/3 industrial, thus allowing for all kinds of employment, lifestyles and activities.

 Suburbs in Waitakere City include - Glen Eden, Glendene, Henderson, Massey, New Lynn, Oratia, Royal Heights, Swanson, Te Atatu and Titirangi.

 The city has a large creative sector with many painters, potters, sculptors, writers, musicians plus others making use of the stunning scenery and peaceful hideaways.